The WSJT Decode List Window

 - Now use the Window > Load WSJT/JTDX menu item to start WSJT-X or JTDX

-- In WSJT-X/JTDX Settings > Radio, Rig must be set to “DX Lab Suite Commander” (but Commander itself must *not* be running; N1MM+ takes its place)
+- After starting WSJT-X/JTDX from N1MM+, in its Settings > Radio window the Rig must be set to “DX Lab Suite Commander” (the actual DXLab Suite Commander program does not have to be installed on your computer, and if it is installed, it must *not* be running; N1MM+ takes its place)

 - Set WSJT-X’s PTT method to CAT in order to have N1MM+ handle PTT, regardless of what actual method N1MM+ uses